 Initially, the H-1B status is available for up to three years.
 However, an individual may extend his or her H-1B status up to a total of six years provided the individual’s specialty occupation continues and the employer continues to be capable of compensating the prevailing wage.

 Under some circumstances, individuals who hold H-1B status may obtain an extension beyond the sixth year if they hold labor certification (PERM), employment-based permanent residency, or an application for the adjustment of status that has been pending for more than a year.
 In those cases, H-1B status may be extended one year at a time.

 Immediate family members—a spouse and any child who is younger than 21 and unmarried—of the primary beneficiary will be eligible for H-4 derivative status.
 As such, family members will be allowed to accompany primary beneficiary of the H-1B status into the U.S. Furthermore, anyone holding the H-4 status may attend schools in the U.S.

-- $460 to pay the filing fee for the main petition with the USCIS
+• $460 USCIS filing fee for the main petition

-- $500 to pay for the USCIS Fraud Prevention and Detection Fee (associated with the initial petition)
+• $500 USCIS Fraud Prevention and Detection Fee (initial petition)

 Consult with an Immigration Attorney in Austin:

-At the William Jang, PLLC, our Austin immigration attorneys are well experienced with the representation of clients applying for the H-1B status.
-To discuss how we may be of service to you with one of our Austin immigration attorneys, please call our Austin offices at today.
+At the Law Office of William Jang, PLLC, our Austin immigration attorneys are well experienced with the representation of clients applying for the H-1B status.
+To discuss how we may be of service to you with one of our Austin immigration attorneys, please call our Austin offices at (512) 323-2333 today.